Dick Figures: The Movie: Reception

 The film received positive reviews from critics.

 Critic Mark Bell of Film Threat stated, "It may appear to be as simple an animation as you can get, but it is perfectly executed and extremely entertaining."

 John Blabber at Bubbleblabber.com gave a positive review saying, "This first entry in the series is a strong and valiant effort by some of the most respected animators in the business.
 However, it’s just that…a movie WRITTEN by animators."

 Accolades

 YouTube format

-The first chapter was released on YouTube on September 17, 2013, the same day the film came out in theaters for a limited time.
+The first chapter was released on YouTube on September 17, 2013.
 All 12 chapters were uploaded by Mondo Media's YouTube channel.
 The first chapter contains the opening to the film.
 The second chapter was released on September 24.
 The third, fourth, fifth, sixth and seventh chapters were released on October 1, 8, 15, 22 and 29, respectively.
 The eighth, ninth, tenth and eleventh chapters were released on November 5, 12, 19 and 26, respectively.
 The twelfth and final chapter was released on December 2, a day before Dick Figures: The Movie came out on DVD and Blu-ray in the United States.
 The final chapter contains the epilogue and the end credits.